top of page

 Electrochemically activated chemotherapy (EAC) is two things:

-A natural philosophy school of biomimetic pharmaceutical design; and,
+1. A natural philosophy school of biomimetic pharmaceutical design; and or,

-EAC is the only biomimetic technique that uses electrochemistry as a mechanism of prodrug activation.
+EAC is biomimetic and the only technique that uses electrochemistry as a mechanism of prodrug activation.

-EAC is sometimes also referred to as electroactivated chemotherapy, artificial bioactivation, or electrodrugs, but they're all EAC.
+EAC is sometimes also referred to as electroactivated chemotherapy, artificial bioactivation, or electrodrugs.

-EAC can use any type of redox reactive prodrug including antibodies, proteins, small molecules, inorganic molecules and ions, and DNA and RNA.
+EAC can use any type of redox reactive precursor molecule including antibodies, proteins, small molecules, inorganic molecules and ions, and DNA and RNA.

-Using The Joey, individuals and teams are able to develop and test redox sensitive drugs for further market development, going so far as to design electro-reactive chaperone leaving groups to active molecules, as with the case of cyclophosphamide, a World Health Organization anti-cancer molecule in-use since the 1960s.
+Using a CGP, individuals and teams are able to develop and test redox sensitive drugs for further market development, going so far as to design electro-reactive chaperone leaving groups to active molecules, as with the case of cyclophosphamide, a World Health Organization anti-cancer molecule in-use since the 1960s.

 bottom of page